 Corrugated aluminum alloy (CAA) pipe meeting AASHTO M 196 M (M 196) can be used in lieu of concrete pipe in most cases.
 CAA pipe comes in sizes up to 3000 millimeters (120 inches) in diameter.
 Only a fully corrugated coupling band is specified to join the pipe together.
 Rerolled ends are not permitted.
 A gasket is required on all joints.
 CAA pipe can be requested on a P.S. & E. field review as the sole pipe to be used or as an alternate to R.C. pipe.
 Maintenance may use CAA pipe in most applications as needed.
 CAA pipe can be used in storm sewer, crossline and driveway applications.
-Diameters of CAA pipe will be the same as smooth interior wall pipe in most crossline and driveway applications.
+Diameters of CAA pipe will be one standard pipe size larger than R.C. pipe in most crossline and driveway applications.
 Minimum cover during construction is required and varies according to size.
 These figures are included in a fill height table on Standard Drawing No. 714-2.